-We own approximately 834 acre-feet of permitted and certificated water rights, which we currently use to irrigate the golf course.
-We also own approximately 151.5 acre-feet of permitted and certificated water rights for commercial use.
-There are significant cost savings and conservation benefits associated with using water supplied pursuant to our water rights.
-We anticipate using our water rights to support future development of the golf course land.
+Commencing September 18, 2012, when the golf course land and related water rights were distributed to Wynn Resorts, we lease from Wynn Resorts, approximately 834 acre-feet of permitted and certificated water rights, which we currently use to irrigate the golf course.
+We also lease from Wynn Resorts approximately 151.5 acre-feet of permitted and certificated water rights for commercial use.